 Hello.
-My name is Jim, I am Qube’s Arts Development Officer and I have worked for Qube for almost a year now.
+My name is Jim, I am Qube’s Arts Development Officer and I have worked for Qube for almost two years now.
 Before Qube I was the Coordinator of Wrexham’s Regional Print Centre.
 This is a printmaking studio, open to all, funded by the Arts Council of Wales.

 Qube works in partnership with organisations and artists in Oswestry and across Shropshire including – Designs in Mind, Hermon Chapel, Marches School, Gemipops Design and Shropshire County Council Arts.
 A typical day involves me working collaboratively, developing projects to give people access to creative and artistic pursuits.